 Fiona is a long-time advocate for seniors, community health, and long-term care, with post-graduate training in gerontology and education.
 She is a former program manager for the Toronto Central CCAC; Manager, Adult Day Program for SPRINT Senior Care; and board chair for Ewart Angus Homes.
 Her experience includes human resource management, social service programming, policy development and implementation, and international development.

 Shamim has a BA from Loreto College and is certified in Medical Administration Hospital Nursing.
-She has worked in the Hill Stations of Darjeeling, educating villagers about sanitation and personal hygiene; with the Red Cross Disaster Action Team, deployed to natural disaster areas such as hurricane Katrina in Louisiana and flooding in Iowa; and in hospice care, respite, and senior home visiting with organizations such as Second Mile Club, Better Living, Circle of Care and the Alzheimer’s Society.
-She has more than 10 years’ experience as a senior care giver.
+She has worked in the Hill Stations of Darjeeling, educating villagers about health hygiene and with the Red Cross Disaster Action Team, deployed to natural disaster areas such as hurricane Katrina in Louisiana and flooding in Iowa.
+She has also worked or volunteered in hospice care, respite, and senior home settings with organizations such as Second Mile Club, Better Living, Circle of Care and the Alzheimer Society.
+She has more than 10 years of experience as a private senior care giver.

 New to Canada from Kenya, Nazrawit is currently pursuing Canadian CPA designation.
 She has experience working with NGOs and charities in Kenya providing nutritious food, eye care, and sustainable housing for community seniors in Isiolo, Kenya.
 Her education is in finance and accounting, including a MBA, Finance, from The Netherlands’ Nyenrode Business Universiteit.